olibartfast/videocapture/Readme.md

 # VideoCapture

-`VideoCapture` is a C++ library for video capturing, supporting various backends such as OpenCV and optionally GStreamer.
+`VideoCapture` is a C++ library for video capturing, supporting multiple backends: OpenCV (default), GStreamer, and FFmpeg.

 ## Features

-- Capture video from different sources using OpenCV
+- Capture video from different sources using OpenCV (default backend)
-- Optional support for GStreamer to enhance video capturing capabilities
+- Optional support for GStreamer for advanced pipeline capabilities
+- Optional support for FFmpeg for maximum codec/format compatibility
+- Clean interface-based architecture for easy backend switching
 - Integration with other C++ projects using modern CMake

 ## Requirements